OfficeDev/office-js-docs-pr/docs/outlook/debug-autolaunch.md

     [!include[Developer registry key](../includes/developer-registry-key.md)]

-1. Start Outlook desktop (or restart Outlook if it's already open).
+1. Start Outlook or restart it if it's already open.
 1. Compose a new message or appointment.
-You should see the following dialog.
+The Debug Event-based handler dialog box should appear.
 Do *not* interact with the dialog yet.

     ![The Debug Event-based handler dialog in Windows.](../images/outlook-win-autolaunch-debug-dialog.png)